 Specialist assessments for environmental authorisation are required to include a comparative assessment of alternatives, including the no-go alternative.
 The negative agricultural impacts of turbines and roads are minimal and are minimally affected by the wind farm layout.
 There will not therefore be any difference between the agricultural impacts of different layout options.
-However, the substation hub, which includes the BESS and laydown area, has a more significant footprint.
-In this case the preferred alternative for the hub is on cropland, and therefore has a significantly higher agricultural impact than the alternative which is not on cropland.
-The alternative is therefore preferred from an agricultural impact perspective.
 All technology alternatives, including the choice of Lithium-ion or redox flow for the BESS, will also have no bearing on the significance of agricultural impacts.
 All will have equal impact and are assessed as equally acceptable.